Reflections of the Great Lakes, part 12: The Lake Remembers

 In my life.²

-As I got older I immersed myself - by going into ceremony and reading books and talking to knowledgeable Elders - in the ancient world view of my Native ancestors, and this is how I learned that Anishinaabe metaphysics interprets the countless phenomena, forms, and forces of the natural world specific to man’s immediate environment not just in a rational but also, and foremost, in a cosmological context.
-Yet - and this is what awed me the most - an equally great respect is manifested for all entities within the cosmos, even those that are more remote to mankind.
+As I got older I immersed myself – by going into ceremony and reading books and talking to knowledgeable Elders, but also by delving deeply into my subconsciousness, or "spirit memory" if you will – in the ancient world view of my Native ancestors, and this is how I learned that Anishinaabe metaphysics interprets the countless phenomena, forms, and forces of the natural world specific to man’s immediate environment not just in a rational but also, and foremost, in a spiritual, cosmological context.
+In the Native's spiritual worldview, a great respect is manifested for all entities within the cosmos, even those that are more remote to mankind.
 All life forms are considered (more or less) animated and inter-related “persons” or “relatives” possessing a consciousness, rationale, and a will of their own.
 And, if I may add – but this is my own imagination talking – possessing the power of dreaming as well.